Tokay Mammadov: Life and education

 He was the son of the first woman-sculptor of Azerbaijan, Zivar Mammadova and Habib Mammadov, candidate of technical sciences.
-After getting secondary education, Tokay Mammadov entered Baku Technical School of Arts and in the third year, in 1945, he was accepted to sculpture faculty of Saint Petersburg State Academic Institute of Arts, Sculpture and Architecture named after I.E.Repin.
+After getting secondary education, Tokay Mammadov entered Baku Technical School of Arts and in the third year, in 1945, he was accepted to the sculpture faculty of Saint Petersburg State Academic Institute of Arts, Sculpture and Architecture named after I.E.Repin.

 In 1951, he graduated from the Institute of Arts, Sculpture and Architecture named after I.E.Repin.
 He studied at such great masters as Aleksandr Matveyev, Mikhail Kerzin and Veniamin Pinchuk.
 He was conferred the USSR State Prize (1978) for a monument to Meshadi Azizbekov in Baku (1977).
 He was given the State Premium of the Azerbaijan SSR (1982) for sculptural monument to the XI Caucasian Red Army in Baku (1980).
 He was conferred a silver medal of the USSR Academy of Arts for a monument to Fuzuli in Baku (1962).